k12345663/studio/PROJECT_REPORT.md

 ## 1. Overview

 RecruTake is a Next.js web application designed to assist recruiters and hiring managers by leveraging AI to generate and customize comprehensive interview kits.
+The system is architected with a strong emphasis on a **recruiter-centric approach**, particularly catering to evaluators who may not be technical experts in the specific domain of the role (e.g., an HR professional hiring for an SDE role).

-Users can input a job description by pasting text, and optionally provide a candidate's resume (pasted text, including project details, tech stack, goals, accomplishments, challenges, educational background, academic achievements, and past work experiences) and additional context about the target candidate's experience level (e.g., years of experience, current role, past tech stack).
-The application will then produce a structured set of competencies and interview questions.
+Users input a job description (pasted text) and a **compulsory Unstop Profile Link**.
+They can **optionally provide a candidate's resume text** (pasted after conceptually selecting a PDF/DOC, as direct upload/parsing is a future goal).
+The AI then produces a structured set of competencies and interview questions.
 Questions are generated in a logical sequence: starting with "Tell me about yourself," then academic background/qualifications, general experience, followed by project-specific deep dives, and finally other technical/scenario/behavioral questions.

-Questions are categorized (Technical or Non-Technical) and directly derived from analyzing the resume's projects/skills/past experiences (including tech stack, goals, accomplishments, challenges, educational background, academic achievements) and JD requirements.
-A "Tell me about yourself" question includes a resume-tailored model answer, written from an **interviewer's perspective**, guiding on what points a candidate should cover based on their resume.
-Model answers are formatted as 3-4 concise, judgeable bullet points explicitly referencing JD/resume/projects/education/context, serving as **general examples of strong answers from an interviewer's perspective by highlighting key points a candidate should cover**, considering the candidate's work, past experiences, and educational background.
-The kit includes a 5-level difficulty rating ('Naive', 'Beginner', 'Intermediate', 'Expert', 'Master'), estimated answering times (auto-suggested based on difficulty: 2/4/6/8/10 mins), and a weighted scoring rubric with criteria that are well-defined, distinct, high-quality, actionable, measurable, and contextually derived from the job details and candidate profile (referencing key phrases from JD/resume/projects/education/context, including specific project details, educational background, academic achievements, and past work experiences, for comprehensive evaluation).
+Questions are categorized (Technical or Non-Technical) and directly derived from analyzing the Unstop Profile (conceptually, as direct fetching is a future goal), the provided resume text (including projects, their tech stack, goals, accomplishments, challenges, educational background, academic achievements, past work experiences), and JD requirements.

+A "Tell me about yourself" question includes a model answer tailored to the candidate's Unstop profile/resume text, **written from an interviewer's perspective**, guiding on what points a candidate should cover based on their specific background (work history, projects, education).
+Model answers for all questions are formatted as 3-4 concise, judgeable bullet points.
+These serve as **general examples of strong answers from an interviewer's perspective, highlighting key points a candidate should cover**, ensuring they are basic, clear, and easy for a non-technical recruiter to evaluate.
+These answers also include notes for the interviewer on considering real-life examples or relevant information shared by the candidate that may not have been on their resume, as indicators of greater depth.

+The kit includes a 5-level difficulty rating ('Naive', 'Beginner', 'Intermediate', 'Expert', 'Master'), estimated answering times (auto-suggested based on difficulty: 2/4/6/8/10 mins), and a weighted scoring rubric.
+Rubric criteria are designed to be well-defined, distinct, high-quality, actionable, measurable, and contextually derived from the job details and candidate profile (Unstop profile/resume text), focusing on aspects like clarity, relevance, and depth, making them usable by non-technical evaluators.
+The rubric design also prompts consideration for relevant candidate-shared information that might not be in the initial documents.
 Rubric criteria weights sum to 1.0.

 Users can then edit this kit, including question category, difficulty, time, and content, and have the AI refine their changes.
 Panelists can use a 1-10 score slider for each question.
-An overall interview score (average of question scores) is displayed.
+An "Overall Interview Score" (average of question scores) is displayed.

+**Future Considerations (Beyond Current Scope of XML-based Edits):**
+*   Full backend implementation for PDF/DOC resume upload, text extraction, and storage.
+*   Direct API integration for automatic fetching and parsing of candidate data from Unstop profiles.
+*   Enhanced UI for explicit partial marking or bonus point systems.

 ## 2. Tech Stack

-The application is built with a modern, server-centric approach:

-*   **Frontend Framework**: Next.js 15 (using the App Router)
+*   **Frontend Framework**: Next.js 15 (App Router)
 *   **Language**: TypeScript
-*   **UI Components**: ShadCN UI - A collection of re-usable UI components.
+*   **UI Components**: ShadCN UI
-*   **Styling**: Tailwind CSS - A utility-first CSS framework for rapid UI development.
-Global styles and theme variables (CSS HSL) are managed in `src/app/globals.css`.
+*   **Styling**: Tailwind CSS (`src/app/globals.css` for theme)
-*   **AI Integration**: Genkit - An open-source framework from Google for building AI-powered applications.
-It's used here to connect to Google's Gemini models.
+*   **AI Integration**: Genkit (Google's Gemini models).
+AI Prompts are meticulously crafted to:
+    *   Embody a highly experienced recruiter persona (25+ years), adept at evaluation even without deep domain expertise.
+    *   Critically analyze and synthesize Job Description (primary source), Unstop Profile Link (compulsory primary source, conceptually), Candidate Resume Text (optional primary source from paste, including specific projects, their tech stack, goals, accomplishments, challenges, educational background, academic achievements, and past work experiences), and Candidate Experience Context.
+    *   Generate questions in a logical sequence.
+    *   Produce model answers from an interviewer's perspective, highlighting key points to cover (e.g., OOP pillars for a generic OOP question), ensuring they are generic enough for core concepts but deeply contextualized by Unstop profile/resume text.
+Include guidance on evaluating real-life examples and relevant information shared by the candidate not present on the resume.
+    *   Create scoring rubrics with criteria focused on clarity, relevance, and depth, usable by non-technical recruiters, with weights summing to 1.0, and contextually tied to JD & Unstop profile/resume text, while also being adaptable to emergent candidate information.
-*   **State Management**: Primarily React's built-in state (`useState`, `useCallback`) and context where appropriate (e.g., `useToast`).
+*   **State Management**: React state (`useState`, `useCallback`), `useToast`.
-*   **Form Handling**: Standard React form handling.
+*   **Form Handling**: Standard React forms with client-side state management.
-*   **Linting/Formatting**: ESLint, Prettier (implicitly, through Next.js defaults).
 *   **Package Manager**: npm

 ## 3. Project Structure
 ```
 .
 ├── public/                     # Static assets